ghc/ghc/docs/users_guide/phases.rst

     .. note::

-        Note that this GHC release expects an LLVM version in the |llvm-version|
+        Note that this GHC release expects an LLVM version between |llvm-version-min|
-        release series.
+        and |llvm-version-max|.

 .. ghc-flag:: -fno-code
     :shortdesc: Omit code generation